prawnzyy/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all recipes using the `list` command.
 Multiple recipes in the list.

     1. Test case: `delete 1`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+       Expected: First recipe is deleted from the list.
+UUID of the deleted recipe shown in the status message.
 Timestamp in the status bar is updated.

     1. Test case: `delete 0`<br>
        Expected: No recipe is deleted.
 Error details shown in the status message.
 Status bar remains the same.